Don’t ever pay full price when you go to the cinema. I’ve rounded up ALL the deals for Odeon, Vue, Cineworld, Everyman, Picturehouse and more!

 Get Meerkat Movies, and a year of 2 for 1 codes, for just a few quid.

-Compare the Market have replaced EE with the weekly two for one cinema tickets deal, and I’ve found a way to get this for just £1.37 (though the lowest policy flexes between £1 and £2).
+Compare the Market have replaced EE with the weekly two for one cinema tickets deal, and I’ve found a way to get this for around £1.
 You can get access to this deal with this cheeky trick.
 You also now get Meerkat Meals included.

 Mubi is an online streaming service.
-For £9.99 a month you get a classic, world cinema or art house flick to watch, with the curated selection adding a new film every day.
-BUT you also now get a free cinema ticket every week.
+For £19.99 a month you get a classic, world cinema or art-house flick to watch, with the curated selection adding a new film every day.
+BUT for an extra fiver you also now get a free cinema ticket every week via the Mubi Go service.

-Again, they aren’t going to be mainstream blockbusters, but it’s had The Favourite and Suspiria in the past, and The Sisters Brothers in April, alongside well reviewed but smaller films.
+Again, they aren’t going to be many mainstream blockbusters, but it’s had The Favourite and Suspiria in the past, and Tarantino’s Once Upon A Time In Hollywood, alongside well-reviewed but smaller films.
 There’s a different film every week, and you can go to see that film once.

 Of course, with many of the films being smaller, they’ll also have limited releases, so if you don’t live in a big city then there’s a good chance you won’t be able to take advantage every week as not all the films will be shown at all the cinemas.
 The only big chains included are Curzon and Vue.

-It’s hard to find a list of participating cinemas, but on the app a list includes:
+It’s hard to find a list of participating cinemas, which vary by film, but prepandemic I found a list on the app that included:

 - Barbican (London)